 Zucchini has a high water content that is beneficial to hydrating your skin and flushing out toxins.

 Zucchini can help restore moisture to your skin and return it to a healthy glowing state.
 It is beneficial to your skin both when consumed and when used as a topical ingredient in scrubs and washes.

 4 Eye Health

-Zucchini is a great source of vitamin A, vitamin C, beta carotene, zinc, and manganese; all of which are crucial to maintaining healthy eyes.
-Zucchini may also be used as an external application to remove puffy bags around the eyes caused from water retention.
+As a great source of vitamin A, vitamin C, beta-carotene, zinc, and manganese; all of which are crucial to maintaining healthy eyes.
+The veggie may also be used as an external application to remove puffy bags around the eyes caused by water retention.

 5 Prevents Gout

-Zucchini is rich in antioxidants and anti-inflammatory carotenoids, which makes it great to counter the effects of gout.
+Yes, it is rich in antioxidants and anti-inflammatory carotenoids, which makes it great to counter the effects of gout.
 Antioxidants work to reduce joint inflammation.
 Gout can affect both the knees and the feet and often leads to extreme difficulty walking and standing.
-Zucchini works against the uric acid in your joints, helping to remove the pain and inflammation.
+This veggie works against the uric acid in your joints, helping to remove the pain and inflammation.

 When you think of cinnamon, the first thing that comes to mind may be fall and all of the delightful, cinnamon filled treats.
 But, cinnamon has long been used around the world for its health benefits.
 Cinnamon has many benefits beyond being a loved spice and flavorful additive to both sweet and savory dishes.